 From the measured frequency response graph, the system is shown to have produced +/- 0.5 dB variation from 40Hz to 30kHz.

 There are two transformers included in the design.
 One for supplying the B+ (high voltage) to the amplifier board and another one for powering the valve heaters.
-Having two transformers (instead of using a single with multiple secondary windings) might not make sense to many as it almost doubles the cost.
+Having two transformers (instead of using a single transformer with multiple secondary windings) might not make sense to many as it almost doubles the cost.
 However, this ensures that there are no coupled noise from one to the other (especially the diode switching noise in a high current environment of the heater filament supply).
+Two separate transformers ensures maximum separation in terms of noise and any high load (demand) on one transformer will not degrade the other.

 The specifications for the power transformers are: